 What Are the Benefits of Aloe Vera Juice?

-Aloe vera contains 20 of the 22 amino acids required by humans, and 7 out of 8 essential amino acids.
+Aloe vera plants contains 20 of the 22 amino acids required by humans, and 7 out of 8 essential amino acids.

-Aloe vera has anti-inflammatory and antibacterial properties from the contained salicylic acid.
+The aloe-vera plant has anti-inflammatory and antibacterial properties from the contained salicylic acid.
 There are also fatty acids from the plant steroids which contribute to antiseptic, analgesic and anti-inflammatory properties.

-There are various minerals found in aloe vera which are all beneficial to the body.
+There are various minerals found in aloe vera leaves which are all beneficial to the body.
 They are:

 Some properties of the aloe vera plant assist in wound healing, collagen composition and immune system strengthening.